HenkBoxma/rigi-viewer-client-win32/README.md

 - `IRigiViewerService`
   - Defines the operations that can be called by the client.
-  - 'Subscribe' is called to subscribe for notifications.
+  - `Subscribe` is called to subscribe for notifications.
-  - 'SelectString' is called when a string was selected in the translation tool.
+  - `SelectString` is called when a string was selected in the translation tool.
-  - 'TranslateMany' is called to change the translation of one or more strings in the preview.
+  - `TranslateMany` is called to change the translation of one or more strings in the preview.
 - 'IRigiViewerServiceCallback'
-  - 'OnStringSelected' is called when the user selected a string in the preview.
+  - `OnStringSelected` is called when the user selected a string in the preview.
-  - 'OnPublishSignatures' is called whenever Rigi detected new strings in the preview.
+  - `OnPublishSignatures` is called whenever Rigi detected new strings in the preview.
-  - 'OnClose' is called when the viewer application was shut down by the user.
+  - `OnClose` is called when the viewer application was shut down by the user.

 `RigiViewerProxy` is a helper class that